Choose to get the COVID-19 vaccine

 - Fever or chills

 If you experience symptoms after getting the COVID-19 vaccine, it is your body’s immune system doing its job.
-You do NOT have COVID-19, and you are NOT at risk of spreading the virus to others.
 The symptoms should go away after a couple of days.

 Before you get your COVID-19 vaccine